Speaking the Love Languages: Physical Touch

-Related Article: How To Create Healthy Boundaries With Love Instead of Fear.
+Make sure to read: How To Create Healthy Boundaries With Love Instead of Fear

 It can be very difficult for those of us who do speak love so often through Physical Touch to be in partnerships with people who do not, either because our partners haven’t learned how or because they simply prefer to maintain their own space.

-Sex may be a dialect, a part of your expression of love, but its importance in your relationship may very well have nothing to do with your primary Love Language.
+Sex may be a dialect, a part of your expression of love, but its importance in your relationship may very well have nothing to do with your primary language of love.

-Not all touch in a romantic relationship is sexual.
-Not all touch is sexual.
+Not all touch in a romantic relationship is sexual, just as not all touch, in general, is sexual.
 A hug with a partner may elicit a different emotional response than a hug with a friend or a parent, but it is not necessarily a sexual emotional response.

 So, before you worry that your partner isn’t attracted to you or doesn’t love you based on your sexual relationship, keep in mind that the presence and frequency of sex in a relationship, for many people, is not always indicative of love.

 Physical Touch is More Than Just Hugs & Kisses

 Physical contact between human beings can foster very strong bonds.
 Regardless of your affinity for physical touch, it is proven that human-to-human contact can help decrease feelings of isolation and depression.

 Touch is a very powerful communicator; “all societies have some form of physical touching as a means of social greeting,” and, Chapman adds, “almost instinctively in a time of crisis, we hug one another.”

 But, just as touch can create bonds, it can just as easily break them if boundaries are crossed.